Community-Academic Scholars: Student Scholars

 Eligibility and preference

 - Preference is given to minoritized students and to those whose background reflects the communities a project serves.

 - Applicants are expected to fulfill the specified hourly requirements of their projects over the summer for 10 weeks.

 - Scholars must create a communication plan for updating their faculty and community mentors on weekly progress.

-- Scholars must create and present a poster with their summer work at the final awards ceremony on August 9, 2023.
+- Scholars must create and present a poster with their summer work at the final awards ceremony in August 2024.

 - Scholars will receive a $4,000 stipend to offset the cost of housing and/or other living expenses during the program.
 This stipend will be disbursed in three payments throughout the summer program.

 Selecting a project

 - Projects will address health or social justice in the community.
-View Summer 2023 Projects.
+View the Summer 2024 Projects.

 - Scholar applicants will have an opportunity to learn about and rank projects of interest when completing the application.

 - The Community-Academic Scholars team will match each chosen scholar to the project that most aligns with their strengths and interests.